Strider-CD/strider-github/README.md

 strider-github
 ==============

-A provider for strider that integrates with github to provide easy setup of your projects.
+A provider for strider that integrates with GitHub to provide easy setup of your projects.
 It registers webhooks and sets up ssh keys (if you so choose).

 [![NPM][npm-badge-img]][npm-badge-link]